 Overcoming Addiction and Mental Illness

-Scientific advances in a range of fields including applied psychology, meditation and mindfulness, and neuroscience, among others, have collectively been used to create some of the greatest breakthroughs in addiction treatment since the advent of twelve-step programs.
+Scientific advances in a range of fields including applied psychology, meditation and mindfulness, music, art, and somatic programs, and neuroscience, among others, have collectively been used to create some of the greatest breakthroughs in addiction treatment since the advent of twelve-step programs.
 These new understandings of how the addict’s brain and psyche work have revolutionized our knowledge of addiction recovery.
 We have discovered that addiction isn’t the genetic “disease” we once imagined, but is rather a brain disorder, a neuroplastic event in which both the structure and function of the brain are co-opted and changed by addictive behavior.
 Knowing this, we are able to manipulate the brain in order to create new neural pathways that establish healthy behaviors and the opportunity for lasting recovery.

 But when access to rehab isn’t available or possible, what then?

 Dr. Scharff notes that there are many activities that people can use to improve outcomes and decrease symptoms for depression, anxiety, and addiction.
 Many complementary, whole health practices, including but not limited to acupuncture, naturopathy, meditation, yoga, social connection (e.g. volunteering), music, breathwork, somatic experiencing, mentorship, and outdoor experiences can improve mental states.
 These activities also circumvent the stigma around receiving treatment for addiction and mental illness.
 Though none of these activities on its own is a solution to addiction or some forms of mental illness, their inclusion in a healthy lifestyle most definitely improves outcomes and outlook on life.